-The period of time over which the intimidation is alleged to have occurred is important to determining how objectively serious the offence is, for example intimidating a person over an extended period of time in comparison to uttering a few words and then walking away.
+The period of time over which the intimidation is alleged to have occurred is important.
+For example, intimidating a person over an extended period of time in comparison to uttering a few words and then walking away.

 The location of the intimidation

-In some circumstances the location of the incident can aggravate the offence, for example if the intimidation occurred at the victim’s home or place of work.
+In some circumstances, the location of the incident can make the offence for more serious.
+For example, if the intimidation occurred at the victim’s home or place of work.

 Whether the intimidation is a planned or spontaneous act